 - You followed the healthcare regimen prescribed to you by the attending physician.

 If you are denied coverage, you may be able to appeal that decision with the Board.
 They will review the evidence and take testimony, then render their decision.
 But being denied workers’ compensation benefits and filing an appeal can be complicated, frustrating, and time-consuming.
 In the meantime, you may not be able to work as you watch your medical bills pile up.

-If you are dealing with a workers’ compensation denial, you should get the guidance of an experienced New York injury attorney.
-At K L Sanchez Law Office, we take the stress out of dealing with your insurance claim and ensure that your legal rights are being protected.
+If you are dealing with a workers’ compensation denial in Queens, New York, you should get the guidance of an experienced Queens injury attorney.
+At K L Sanchez Law Office, our team of lawyers for workplace accidents in Queens, NY take the stress out of dealing with your insurance claim and ensure that your legal rights are being protected as you navigate your work injury claim.
 Unfortunately, insurance companies are known for undervaluing and denying claims.
 We won’t let that happen to you.